devcontainers/spec/docs/specs/supporting-tools.md

 ## Dev container CLI

-Given the growing number of use cases for dev containers, there is a companion dev container command line interface (CLI) that can be used independent of specific tools or editors.
+There will be a dev container command line interface (CLI) that can take a `devcontainer.json` and create and configure a dev container from it.

 The publishing of this CLI is being discussed in an [issue](https://github.com/microsoft/dev-container-spec/issues/9).

 ## GitHub Codespaces